Disposing of carcasses after bushfire, flood or drought

 Burial site assessments

-A potential burial site should be physically assessed for suitability by an EPA representative.
-In a bushfire response where there are many on-farm sites, this may not be practical and decision making may be delegated to an experienced representative from another agency.
+Ideally, a potential burial site should be assessed for suitability by an EPA representative.
+In a bushfire response where there are many on-farm sites, an on-site assessment may not be practical and so a proposed burial pit location, using the burial criteria listed above and drawn on a farm map, can assist EPA to advise you on the suitability of the burial site’s location.
 The location of each disposal site should be recorded for future reference using a global positioning system (GPS).

 Pit construction